freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/comparison-with-the-equality-operator.md

 }
 ```

-If `myVal` is equal to `10`, the equality operator returns `true`, so the code in the curly braces will execute, and the function will return `"Equal"`.
-Otherwise, the function will return `"Not Equal"`.
+If `myVal` is equal to `10`, the equality operator returns `true`, so the code in the curly braces will execute, and the function will return `Equal`.
+Otherwise, the function will return `Not Equal`.
 In order for JavaScript to compare two different <dfn>data types</dfn> (for example, `numbers` and `strings`), it must convert one type to another.
-This is known as "Type Coercion".
+This is known as Type Coercion.
 Once it does, however, it can compare terms as follows:

 ```js
 1   ==  1   // true